-- Australian Government's Critical Infrastructure Strategy (2015). - National Climate Resilience and Adaptation Strategy (2015). - National Partnership Agreement for Risk Reduction (2019). - National Disaster Risk Reduction Framework (2018). - Australian Disaster Preparedness Framework (2019).
+- Australian Government's Critical Infrastructure Strategy (2015). - National Climate Resilience and Adaptation Strategy (2015). - National Disaster Risk Reduction Framework (2018). - National Partnership Agreement for Risk Reduction (2019). - Australian Disaster Preparedness Framework (2019).

 Decisions should be taken at the lowest appropriate level of authority, in accordance with legislative requirements.
 Local responders are the building blocks of response and recovery on any scale.
 As the size, complexity, impacts and consequences of an emergency grow, the level of support from each level of government may increase.